DanWahlin/Observable-Store/README.md

 #### 1.0.11

-Added `includeStateChangesOnSubscribe` setting for cases where a subscriber to `stateChanged` wants to get the current state as well as the specific properties/data that were changes in the store.
+Added `includeStateChangesOnSubscribe` setting (NOW DEPRECATED in 2+) for cases where a subscriber to `stateChanged` wants to get the current state as well as the specific properties/data that were changes in the store.
 Defaults to `false` so prior versions will only receive the current state by default which keeps patched versions compatible in the 1.0.x range.

 Set the property to `true` if you want to receive the store state as well as the specific properties/data that were changed when the `stateChanged` subject emits.
 Upon subscribing to `stateChanged` you will get back an object containing `state` (which has the current store state) and `stateChanges` (which has the individual properties/data that were changed in the store).